River-Mochi/CS2-Templates/docs/InstanceEntities.md

 ## Compatibility rules of thumb (don’t stomp)

-### Marker pattern
+### Custom Components
-When writing a value that other mods might also change, store a marker so restore only happens when safe.
+When writing a value that other mods might also change, store a custom marker component so restore only happens when safe.

 - Store “applied-by-mod” + “applied-value”
 - On restore, only revert if the current value still matches the applied marker